toozej/sensu-go-xmatters-handler/README.md

   sensu-xmatters-handler [flags]

 Flags:
+  -d, --debug                    Enable debug mode, which prints JSON object which would be POSTed to the xMatters webhook instead of actually POSTing it
   -h, --help                     help for sensu-xmatters-handler -w, --webhook string           The Webhook URL, use default from XMATTERS_WEBHOOK env var -a, --withAnnotations string   The xMatters handler will parse check and entity annotations with these values.
 Use XMATTERS_ANNOTATIONS env var with commas, like: documentation,playbook